Overview – This Program is Blocked by Group Policy

 It feels frustrating when you try to launch a program on your device and it states “This Program Is Blocked By Group Policy”.

-The main cause of this problem is because some third-party software with administrative privileges enabled the Software Restriction Policy in the Group Policy, thus restricting other applications from being installed on the system.
+The main cause of this problem is that some third-party software with administrative privileges enabled the Software Restriction Policy in the Group Policy, thus restricting other applications from being installed on the system.

 Now, all we have to do is to revert the settings changed by the 3rd Party Software and disable the Software Restriction Policy.

-By the end of this article, you will be able to ix Program blocked by Group Policy in Windows 11 by using the methods below:
+By the end of this article, you will be able to fix Program blocked by Group Policy in Windows 11 by using the methods below:

 Solution #1: Local Group Policy